There are a range of steps you can take before and after retiring to make the most of your retirement income.

 Alternatively, some retirees also continue some form of paid work to supplement their income and allow for the occasional luxury and to give them flexibility in tougher financial years.
 There can be social, mental and physical benefits to continued work too.

 It’s not just about wisdom and a lifetime of memories.
 Australian retirees have access to a range of benefits to help them spread their money further.

 A great starting point is obtaining a Seniors Card.
 The benefits can vary across states and can include discounts on state transport, tourist attractions and even dining at some restaurants.
-You can find information on your state and how to apply at MyAgedCare.

 Some retirees may also be eligible for the Commonwealth Seniors Health Card which can assist with your healthcare costs.
 You can find out more here.

 Look out for seniors events and specials too.
 A range of places from restaurants to galleries offer special events or discount days for senior citizens – typically on dates that the average weekday worker wouldn’t go.
 There is an additional bonus to this, being that you can often enjoy a quieter atmosphere than in busier periods.